pete6184/Visualizing_Data_with_Leaflet/README.md

 ## Requirements

-In order to run this map you will need to get an API key from https://www.mapbox.com/ and add it to the config.js file.
+In order to run this map you will first need to get an API key from https://www.mapbox.com/ and add it to the config.js file.

+Then you have to run the index.html file with the IDE's live server.